GavRobbs/Heist-BehaviourTree/README.md

 - Otherwise, if the number of failures is greater than N - M + 1, then it returns FAILED.
 - The fall through case here is to return RUNNING.

 The parallel node is so named because it runs in parallel, ie. it evaluates multiple nodes simultaneously to determine the result.
-As an example, given a parallel node with children, with M = 3:
+As an example, given a parallel node with 5 children (N = 5) and M = 3:
 - If 3 or more nodes return SUCCESS, then the parallel node returns SUCCESS
 - If 3 or more nodes return FAILURE, then the parallel node returns failure (5 - 3 + 1)
 - Otherwise, the node returns RUNNING

+## Practical Considerations

+### Inventing New Nodes

+Custom node types can be created to meet specific nodes.
+Some examples are:
+- Random selectors - pick a random child to execute until one returns SUCCESS
+- Priority selectors - which evaluate children in order of an explicitly specified priorities, which can be dynamically reprioritized